tjn2124/Player-vs.-Computer/ReadMe.txt

 Game/Player Classes

+When a game is instantiated one may specify whether or not it is interactive or simulated.
 For part two I instantiated both p1 and p2 because they are both going to have their own thresholds and moves which are calculated by calling the player class methods addScore(int tokens), subtractScore(int tokens), and getScore().